 A: There has recently been some controversy surrounding the safety of 1,4 dioxane and its inclusion in dish detergent products.
 The concern is the apparent link between the chemical and cancer, and many scientists have confirmed that 1,4 dioxane can be carcinogenic.

-Scientists, however, have specified that in order to be carcinogenic, a person must be in close proximity to a concentrated form of the chemical and breathing it in for lengthy periods of time—such as working in a factory where it’s produced without wearing protective gear.
+Scientists, however, have specified that to be carcinogenic, a person must be near to a concentrated form of the chemical and breathing it in for lengthy periods of time—such as working in a factory where it’s produced without wearing protective gear.
 In other words, the concentration of 1,4-dioxane in dish soap is far too low to be dangerous.
 The chemical is not dangerous to you at this level; however, some may choose to avoid products containing this chemical out of concern for those who are regularly exposed to it during production.